 Quality is the primary guiding principle at Zogenix.
 It is the foundation on which all functions and activities are performed.
 Excellence in the management of quality is fundamental and the foremost aspect upon which the Pharmaceutical Operations team are judged by our patients, caregivers, partners, colleagues, and regulatory bodies.
 Our commitment is to go beyond compliance and operate effective quality, development, operations, and supply systems that result in excellent products, processes, innovations, and documentation to ensure satisfaction from all stakeholders.
 We are committed to providing therapeutic solutions with potential to transform the lives of patients and their families living with serious rare diseases.

 The Associate Director, Audits and Inspections is responsible for preparing, organizing, and leading inspections conducted by global Health Authorities.
 This role is a key member of the Inspection Readiness teams supporting operational strategies and direction for domestic and international inspections.
-Senior Manager, Inspection Management coordinates responses to regulatory inspections; shares best practices and lessons learned following inspections; and works with department leaders to build an inspection readiness capability across the organization.
+Associate Director, Inspection Management coordinates responses to regulatory inspections; shares best practices and lessons learned following inspections; and works with department leaders to build an inspection readiness capability across the organization.
 The position is also responsible for managing and motivating team members, building trust and cultivating a collaborative environment.
 As a member of Quality organization, this role influences and supports various functions in taking correction and preventive measures and building a systems-based thinking.

 Essential Duties and responsibilities